CamachoDejay/teaching-bioimage-analysis-python/quick_demo_gotbin_nov_2022/README.md

 ## Prerequisites

-To save time during the session, I assume that students have access to a computer with already installed [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (Anaconda Prompt), and [git](https://github.com/git-guides/install-git) command line tools.
+To save time during the session, I assume that participants have access to a computer with already installed [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (Anaconda Prompt), and [git](https://github.com/git-guides/install-git) command line tools.
 Further, I will be using [VS Code](https://code.visualstudio.com/docs) to go over the material.

 ## How to install required packages